When it comes to electricity production, 200 Watt solar panels are the best compromise between size, power output, and price.

 Laptop (90W) | 3 | 270 |

-We can conclude that a 200 Watt solar panel is enough to supply the needs of a small RV, but you would certainly need an extra panel for more comfort.
+In conclusion, a 200-watt solar panel is enough to supply the needs of a small RV, but you’ would’d certainly need an extra panel for more comfort.

-Tips and recommendations to optimize your solar production in an RV:
+Tips and recommendations to optimize your RVs solar production

-- Always expose your solar panels to full sun
+- Always expose your solar panels to full sunlight.

-Ideally, for a campervan or RV setup, we would recommend that you use portable solar panels.
-This is mainly because you’d be able to avoid parking your RV in full sun all day long, it would get extremely hot and uncomfortable in the vehicle if you did this.
-Portable solar panels are easy to move to the sunniest spot, whilst your RV is parked in shade.
+Tip: For a campervan or RV setup, we recommend using portable solar panels.
+These panels are easy to move to the sunniest spot whilst your RV is parked in the shade.

 Is a 200-Watt Solar Panel Enough For My Boat?

-But what can you power with a 200W solar panel on your boat?
+What can a 200-watt solar panel power on a boat?

 Number of hours per day | Energy consumption (Wh) | |